Forex Market: Indian rupee slips down - East Coast Daily English

-In the forex market, the domestic currency Indian rupee has slipped down against the US currency US dollar in early hours of trade on today.
-The Indian rupee slipped by 20 paise to reach at 71.47 against the US dollar.
+In the forex market, the domestic currency Indian rupee has slipped down against the US dollar in the early hours of trade.
+The Indian currency has slipped by 17 paise to reach at 71.72 against the US dollar.

-At the Interbank Foreign Exchange, the domestic currency opened weak at 71.33 and then slipped to 71.47 against the US dollar.
-The Indian rupee has settled trading at 71.27 against US dollar on Wednesday.
-The market was closed on yesterday on account of Independence Day.
+At the Interbank Foreign Exchange, the Indian rupee today opened weak at 71.65 and then slipped to 71.72 lowering 17 paise against the US dollar.
+The Indian rupee has settled trading against the US dollar at 71.55 on Wednesday.

+The main reason for the downfall of the Indian currency was the weak performance of the Indian equity market and the foreign fund outflow.

-The Dollar Index, which measures the US currency’s strength against a basket of six global currencies went up today by 0.07% to 98.21.
+The Dollar Index, which gauges the US currency’s strength against a basket of six currencies has remained firm at 98.29.

 Post Your Comments